Tallami/ITBA-Sprint-7-8/README.md

 Users:

-- totoa (password: totoa) Cliente Classic
+- totoa (password: totoa) Classic Client
-- aguslorca (password: itbank12345) Cliente Gold
+- aguslorca (password: itbank12345) Gold Client
-- florencia (password: itbank12345) Cliente Black
+- florencia (password: itbank12345) Black Client

-juansito (pass: itbank12345)
+- juansito (pass: itbank12345)
-mariamarta (pass: itbank12345)
+- mariamarta (pass: itbank12345)

 Every user has different types of accounts, cards and loans.
 On admin you can fill the database like you want